gorums/generator-angular-2-crud/README.md

  * **referent**: Define the relation

- * **render**: Define what field show in the relation, in the example above it is going to render Doctors.Name instance of DoctorId
+ * **render**: Define what field show in the relation, in the example above it is going to render Doctor.Name instance of DoctorId

  * **relativeURI**: Define the relative URI.
 An example using */api* http://127.0.0.1:3000/api/myentity